aras-p/aras-p.hugo/content/texts/CompactNormalStorage.markdown

 <a name="changelog"></a>
 <h3>Changelog</h3>
 <ul>
+    <li>2021 08 17: Added a note about octahedral encodings at the top of the post.</li>
     <li>2010 03 25: Added Method #8: Per-pixel View Space.
 Suggested by <a href="http://twitter.com/kayru">Yuriy O'Donnell</a>.</li>
     <li>2010 03 24: <em>Stop!
 Everything before was wrong!
 Old article <a href="CompactNormalStorageOldWrong.html">moved here</a>.</em></li>
     <li>2009 08 12: Added Method #7: Stereographic projection.
 Suggested by <a href="http://www.nothings.org/">Sean Barrett</a> and <a href="http://castano.ludicon.com/blog/">Ignacio Castano</a>.</li>